daqhris/donations/bitcoin.md

 # Bitcoin Donations — 2021
-This month of December 2021, I sent end-of-year donations in BTC to **free and open source projects/organizations** which are essential in management tasks for [daqhris.eth](https://daqhris.com/crypto-growth-fund/) and [awalkaday.art](https://awalkaday.art).
+This month of December 2021, I sent year-end donations in BTC to **free and open source projects/organizations** that are essential to the management of [daqhris.eth](https://daqhris.com/crypto-growth-fund/) and [awalkaday.art](https://awalkaday.art).

-The total value of all transactions equals to **1.38582 mBTC**.
+The total value of all transactions equals **1.38582 mBTC**.

 ## Table of records